zakvarty/quarto-website/README.md

 If you find any mistakes, broken bits or anything that isn't working as it should then please [raise an issue](https://github.com/zakvarty/quarto-website/issues) to let me know.

-## What is Quarto and how do I get stared?
+## What is Quarto and how do I get started?

 Quarto is an open-source system for scientific and technical publishing.
 It's a bit like a jupyter notebook on steroids.